 Each employment agreement provides for a minimum annual base salary that will be reviewed and is subject to increase in accordance with our policies and procedures.
-In addition, each employment agreement provides for the named executive officer's annual base salary to be increased annually as necessary to be consistent with the median base salaries of employees in similar positions at comparable companies as described in the then-current Radford biotechnology compensation report.
+In addition, each employment agreement provides for the named executive officer's annual base salary to be increased annually as necessary to be consistent with the median base salaries of employees in similar positions at comparable companies as described in the then-current Radford Biotechnology Compensation Report.
 Each named executive officer is also eligible to receive stock-based awards and to earn an annual bonus based on a target percentage of his annual base salary.
 Each named executive officer's employment agreement provides for a minimum target bonus percentage, which may be increased at the discretion of the Board or Compensation Committee.
-For fiscal 2009, the target bonus percentage for Dr. deBethizy was 45% and the target bonus percentage for each of the other named executive officers was 30%.
-For fiscal 2010, the Compensation Committee increased the target bonus percentage for Dr. deBethizy to 50%.
+For fiscal 2011, the target bonus percentage for Dr. deBethizy was 50% and the target bonus percentage for each of the other named executive officers was 35%.